 · The financial condition of the Utilities is irrelevant.
 The Universities also claim they are at greater risk because of the financial problems with the Utilities.
 Thatis is not so.
 As a result of the well publicized defaults by PG&E and So Cal Edison, these entities are no longer purchasing the bulk of the electricity that is supplied to the grid.
 Instead, the State of California is currently purchasing the electricity.
 Thus, there would have to be a complete default by the State of California for electricity to stop flowing into the grid.
 Plaintiffs identify no facts suggesting there is any threat of a default by the State.
 Returning the Universities to Utility service thus has not increased, decreased or changedaltered in any way the chances that the Universities' supply of power will be interrupted.

-The Transfer To The Utilities Has Been Completed.
-This motion seeks to bar the switch to utility service.
+The Re-Sourcing to The Utilities Has Been Completed.
+This motion seeks to bar Enron from sourcing the Universities’ electricity via the Utilities.
 However, it has already been completed.
-In late January 2001, Enron initiated requests to switch 1,485 individual University accounts.
+In late January 2001, Enron initiated re-sourcing requests for 1,485 individual University accounts.
 Of these, 1,224 are attributable to the PG&E service territory and 261 are attributable to the So Cal Edison service territory.
-The conversion of these accounts was finished on or about March 13, 2001.
+The re-sourcing of these accounts was finished on or about March 13, 2001.
+Cite?

 Argument